 Implementation of the recommendations:

 While statements and recommendations can provide guidance to local health systems for perioperative COVID testing, implementation decisions are governed by many factors, including local population prevalence of COVID-19 infection, availability and accuracy of COVID-19 tests, and others.
-Therefore, to assist anesthesia professionals in implementation of perioperative testing, this summary provides actual testing policies from a sample of hospitals and medical centers around the U.S. as of the second week of May 2020.
+Therefore, to assist anesthesia professionals in implementation of perioperative testing, this summary provides actual testing policies from a sample of hospitals and medical centers around the U.S. as of November 11, 2020.
 These facilities range from rural critical access hospitals to several of the country’s largest academic medical centers.
 The anesthesia practices in these facilities range from small private practices to very large group practices.

 These examples are presented to provide a sense of the initial protocols used in COVID-19 perioperative testing.
 These protocols are continuously evolving.
-Those presented here come from the second week of May 2020, and many will rapidly evolve in future weeks as testing availability, accuracy, cost-effectiveness, and practice efficiency also evolve.
+Those presented here come from November 11, 2020 unless otherwise noted, and many will rapidly evolve in future weeks as testing availability, accuracy, cost-effectiveness, and practice efficiency also evolve.

 The participating health systems will be asked to provide any updated protocols every second week during the next two months so that this summary can be updated regularly.
 Please check the summary date to ensure you understand when this set of updates was made.